damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### Get-AzEventHubPrivateEndpointConnection
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubPrivateEndpointConnectionAttributes` to
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubPrivateEndpointConnectionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IPrivateEndpointConnection`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ## Private Links

 ### Get-AzEventHubPrivateLink
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubPrivateLinkResourceAttributes[]` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IPrivateLinkResourcesListResult`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubPrivateLinkResourceAttributes[]` to
+  `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IPrivateLinkResourcesListResult`.

 ## Disaster Recovery Configs